segandiaye/Python_Best_Practices/README.md

-Une brève description du projet.
+A brief description of good practices.

 # 🚀 Installation